nikhilkhetan17/responsive-paytm-clone-using-tailwind-CSS/README.md

 ## ⭐Responsive Paytm Clone Using Tailwind CSS⭐

-## This website is for education purpose only
+## This website is for educational purpose only

 <br>